What Is the Murder Ballad That Holly Hunter Sings to Nathan Jr. in “Raising Arizona”?

 Another duo with amazing harmonies, Simon & Garfunkel, later paid tribute to the Everly Brothers by performing “Wake Up Little Susie” at their famous Concert in Central Park on September 19, 1981.

 Simon & Garfunkel also had some chart success with “Wake Up Little Susie.”
-The release of this Concert in Central Park version became Simon & Garfunkel’s last top 40 hit, with the song going to number 27 on the Billboard Hot 100 in 1982.
+The release of their Concert in Central Park version became Simon & Garfunkel’s last top 40 hit, with the song going to number 27 on the Billboard Hot 100 in 1982.

 A Beginning for the Everly Brothers